 - 50 grams black mustard seeds (rai)

 - 15 grams turmeric powder (haldi)

-- Wash and chop the mangoes in very small pieces and remove the stone.
+- Wash and chop the mangoes into very small pieces and remove the stone.

 - Mix salt and turmeric powder and leave it in a covered stainless steel pot for 24 hours, mangoes will release some water.

 - Remove the water and spread the mangoes on a clean dry cloth for 2-3 hours.

 - Grind the fennel seeds, fenugreek seeds, mustard seeds and chili powder coarsely in a dry grinder.

 - Heat the oil on a high flame, switch off the gas and leave the oil to cool.

 - When mangoes are dry, mix all dry ingredients, pour the oil and fill it in a sterilized glass jar.